 ‘Our property is an old farmhouse and has a really generous main living area and five bedrooms, each with adjoining shower rooms.
 There is also a garden, which we wanted for the children.
 The views of the mountain are spectacular, and although it feels quite isolated it is just a five-minute walk to the shop to buy our croissants in the morning.
 We also liked the fact that it is a proper, nineteenth-century Haute-Savoie farmhouse rather than a purpose-built chalet.’

 The farmhouse had been renovated by a property developer.
-All that remained to do was to hang the curtains, put in some extra lighting and to furnish and decorate it, making it the perfect project.
+All that remained to do was to add farmhouse decor ideas, to hang the curtains, put in some extra lighting and to furnish and decorate it, making it the perfect project.
 The owner said: 'Many chalets these days are very modern and sleek, which was not what I wanted; nor do I like the gingham look.
 I wanted something more quirky, with plenty of color, pattern, texture, and a few antiques.
 It had to be a real home with lots of character.'

 The couple got interior designer Tor Vivian on board to help with the decor.
 The owner said: 'Tor and I have been friends for many years.
 When we bought our first house together, she helped us with the refurbishment.
 Since then, she has worked on all our home projects, including the restoration of our estate in East Sussex.'